Last-Minute Book Week Costumes: 15 Ideas Under $40 for Aussie Kids

 Are these costumes comfortable enough to wear all day at school?
 Yes, all the costumes in this list are designed for active wear.
 We've specifically chosen styles that are comfortable for a full school day — breathable fabrics, easy movement, and no scratchy elements.
 If your child will be wearing the costume over a school uniform, we recommend sizing up one size for comfort.

 How much should I expect to spend on a last-minute Book Week costume?
-All 15 ideas in this list are under $40 — most are in the $25–$38 range.
-Express shipping adds a small surcharge at checkout.
-For a complete look (costume + one accessory), budget around $50 total.
+All 15 ideas in this list are under $40 — most sit in the $25–$38 range.
+For a complete look (costume + one accessory), budget around $50 total, and orders over $79 ship free.
 You don't need to spend more than that to have a brilliant parade entry.

 Last-minute doesn't mean low-effort — it just means smart choices.
 Any of these 15 costumes will make your child's parade day something to remember, and none of them will have you up until midnight with a hot glue gun.

-Browse the full book week costumes range, or go straight to our last-minute collection for everything that's in stock and express-ready right now.
+Browse the full book week costumes range, or go straight to our last-minute collection for budget-friendly options that are in stock and ready to ship right now.